 I asked him about what he shared in the email.
 I gauged the issues he presented correctly, but he didn’t mean to be so offensive.
 Following our conversation, I’m confident he understood his mistake.

 What about you?
 How have you handled these issues?
 We’d LOVE to hear more about your successes and your failures.
-Let’s create a collaborative community of people that help each other and the people we lead.
 Leave your comments below!

 Disclaimer: Because this post talks about what to do with issues that are prone to legalities (harassment, etc.), the above isn’t meant to constitute legal advice.
 Our desire is to give you some ideas of the first steps you should take when dealing with difficult situations.